WHERE WE GOT OUR NAME

 Leigh'Ann is lucky enough to be the grand-daughter of Billie Rea Ebersole.
 Billie taught first grade for more than 30 years in Grapevine, TX.
 She is the grand-daughter of farmers.
 She was raised to be hard working and self-sufficient and she became a woman most known for her generosity and loving spirit.

 Jordan is the proud grand-daughter of Jean Daniel.
 Jean is the daughter of grocery store owners.
 She was raised to be humble and dedicated.
-She recently retired from Albertsons in Lubbock, TX, where she worked for several decades.
-She is happily involved in the lives of her large extended family.
+She built a career as a manager at Albertsons in Lubbock, TX, where she worked for several decades.
+She was happily involved in the lives of her large extended family until she passed in 2021.

 These women taught us to be independent and generous.
 Kind and hard working.
 Dedicated and humble.
 We strive to honor them in our daily lives.
 This farm is for you,